FraunhoferISST/diva-docs/docs/03-Deployment/01-prerequisites.md

 + 16GB RAM
 + 150GB SSD

-The production environment for DIVA must of course take into account a much higher volume of storage capacity requirements
+The production environment for DIVA must of course take into account a much higher volume of storage capacity, network and computing requirements.

-## Find latest release
+## Find latest Release

 All DIVA repositories are freely accessible on GitHub and can be cloned without authentication.
-Below is the list of existing repos:
+Below is the list of existing repositories:

 + [diva](https://github.com/FraunhoferISST/diva) - DIVA System Core containing all necessary components
 + [diva-docs](https://github.com/FraunhoferISST/diva-docs) - Repository for this documentation